4GeeksAcademy/master-javascript-programming-exercises/exercises/062-getAllLetters/README.md

 # `62` getAllLetters

-## 📝 Instructions
+## 📝 Instructions:

-Write a function called "getAllLetters".
+1. Write a function called `getAllLetters`.

-Given a word, "getAllLetters" returns an array containing every character in the word.
+Given a word, `getAllLetters` returns an array containing every character in the word.

-Notes:
+## :bulb: Hint:

 * If given an empty string, it should return an empty array.

 ```Javascript